 An important result of an inclusive workforce is that employees can perform to their best level.
 Perfection is not the goal.
 Companies need to foster inclusion at all levels by creating valuable employee experiences for already existing employees and for the potential employee base.

 As a manager, you should start taking up discussions on diversity and inclusivity.
 But it can be difficult to start conversations on this topic.
 That is the reason it is much easier to rather conduct activities to demonstrate your point.
 That will allow your employees to process the information in a new way as compared to a tedious classroom lecture.

 Walk apart, walk together.

-Two volunteers would be required for this activity.
+Two volunteers are necessary for this activity.
 Both would stand in front of everyone facing each other.
-Once the volunteers are in place, the rest of the group will call out things which would denote how they are different from each other.
-This might include place where they are from, their hair color, etc. When the two people have any difference, they take a step back.
+Once the volunteers are in place, the rest of the group will call out things that would denote how they are different from each other.
+This might include a place where they are from, their hair color, etc. When the two people have any difference, they take a step back.
 When they have similarities, they will step back together.
 During most rounds, the two people would mostly move away before coming back together.

 The respect discussion.

 Employees will walk up to another employee and introduce themselves (preferably with whom they do not communicate regularly).
 After introductions, employees should talk about what respect means to them.
-They should give examples on how it should be shown in workplace.
-This should lead to arguments, instead every employee should be heard out completely.
+They should give examples of how it should be shown in diversity in the workplace.
+This leads to arguments, instead, every employee should have a voice of say.

 Either pair off employees or put them in small groups.
-In the activity, each member would define five moments of that most defined their lives.
-They can provide as much or as little detail that they like.
-When all of them are done, they can discuss the similarities between their defining moments of lives.
-This will help employees to bridge commonalities who think they might have very little in common.
+In the activity, each member would define five moments that most defined their lives.
+They can provide as much or as little detail as they like.
+When done, they can discuss the similarities between their defining moments in their lives.
+This will help employees engagement to bridge commonalities who think they might have very little in common.

 Working together towards a goal.